 Since Xena went off air in 2001, Gillies has worked most often on feature films.
 2003 Kiwi hit The World's Fastest Indian saw him handling local production design duties, opposite American designer J Dennis Washington (Thirteen Days).
 Gillies aimed for a "slightly dowdy post-war feel" in the New Zealand scenes, to contrast with the more colourful look when Burt Munro (Anthony Hopkins) and his motorcycle get to the USA.

 One of the key sets was a detail-perfect recreation of Munro's garage, shot on a vacant Invercargill section.
 The use of a local signwriter (and part-time undertaker) saw him put in touch with some of Munro's old next door neighbours, who were able to vouch for the set's accuracy.
-Gillies managed to dress Timaru's wharves to double as both early 60s Christchurch, and for the US arrival scenes in Long Beach.
+Gillies managed to dress Timaru's wharves to double as both early 60s Christchurch, and for the Long Beach scenes when Munro arrives in the States.

 Gillies next recreated Michigan — and elsewhere — for an acclaimed adaptation of fantasy novel Bridge to Terabithia.
 The film revolves around two children who find a tree house in the woods, and set about creating their own imaginary world.